Essential tips to backup, save and protect your data

 • Master

-While the local backup is the one that stays on your drive, the cloud backup could depend on this as you most probably are going to synchronise this with your local.
-Now if you are using the horribly designed software like OneDrive, you have very little to no options to protect or lock your synchronised files.
-At least, that is how it works, yet the user experience speaks otherwise!
-If the actual files are deleted, then the synced files would quickly poof off your so-called cloud.
+While the local backup remains on your drive, the cloud backup may depend on it, as you’re likely to synchronise it with your local storage.
+However, using software like OneDrive may limit your options to protect or lock synchronised files.
+Although this is how it works, the user experience can be misleading.
+If the actual files are deleted, the synced files would promptly disappear from your so-called cloud.

-This is where the external and master backups step in to save the day.
-If you value your data so much, then you have to spend some money and get something really durable and trustworthy external drives to safeguard it!
+This is where external and master backups come in to save the day.
+If you highly value your data, consider investing in durable and trustworthy external drives to safeguard it.

-If you the contents are so sensitive and personal, you should probably get your own drives and do a routine at least once a week or twice depending upon the frequency of your data needs.
+For sensitive and personal content, acquiring your own drives and establishing a routine backup, at least once a week or more, depending on your data needs, is advisable.

 Prettify and organize your files

-Organizing your files is one way to make backups less boring.
-I know it’s easier said than done, but once done, it’s easier for eternity.
-I always have the habit of organizing my music collections (my priorities are weirdly programmed) with proper ID tags, sorted well under different categories of my tastes!
-So every time I buy new music, I’ll have that spidey sense kicking in automatically looking at the extra item in the structure.
-Don’t ask how!
-It’s something that happens if you develop the habit of organizing your files.
+Organising your files is one way to make backups less tedious.
+I know it’s easier said than done, but once completed, it makes things easier for eternity.
+I always have the habit of organising my music collections with proper ID tags, sorted well under different categories that align with my tastes, so every time I buy new music.

-How about making your backup routine from ‘not so boring’ to ‘fire and forget’?
-If you have way too many time at your hand, you can develop scripts that can backup your selected folders to your local devices.
-For a complete solution to save time and resources, I’d recommend Crashplan, which is free by the way, to automate your backup process.
+How about transforming your backup routine from ‘not so boring’ to ‘fire and forget’?
+If you have plenty of time on your hands, you can develop scripts to back up your selected folders to your local devices.
+For a comprehensive solution to save time and resources, I’d recommend Crashplan, which is free, to automate your backup process.
 With the free version, you can create a backup once daily to your local drive and to a remote computer that has Crashplan installed.